drexlerd/flatmemory/README.md

 - Vector
 - Bitset

 The supported nested types are all non-trivial types and trivial types `T` that satisfy `std::is_trivially_copyable_v<T>`.
 The data of non-trivial types is stored with an offset of type `uint32_t` and the data of all trivial types `T` is stored in-place.
-All non-trivial types are prefixed with a `uint32_t` that represents the size of the buffer with the exception of `Trivial` where `sizeof(T)` represents the buffer size.
+All non-trivial types are prefixed with a `uint32_t` that represents the size of the buffer.

 Comparison to related libraries such as flatbuffers or cap'n'proto: